NaufalFitri/Lipo-TreeCapitator/README.md

 - Enable or disable custom damage for tools.
 - Customize custom damage for tools.
 - Enable or disable the requirement for players to sneak in order to chop down a tree.

+We currently only have these commands for you to reload the configuration setting that you have been customized while the server is running

+**Commands**

+- /treecapitator reload
+- /tc reload

 ---
 ## Configuration
 <details>